Will Anti-CAA Protests Give Assam Its Next Set of Leaders?

-Gogoi's KMSS along with 70 other civil society outfits have come together to form the Rajior Dal, with him as its president.
+Gogoi's KMSS along with 70 other civil society outfits have come together to form the Raijor Dal, with him as its president.

-The Rajior Dal has sealed an alliance with the Asom Jatiya Parishad and the alliance has the support of the Bodoland People's Front, a BJP ally till recently.
+The Raijor Dal has sealed an alliance with the Asom Jatiya Parishad and the alliance has the support of the Bodoland People's Front, a BJP ally till recently.

 Gogoi is likely to contest from a seat in Sivasagar or Jorhat districts in Upper Assam.